Reinstorm/alx-zero_day/README.md

 Hi there
-come join me as i attemt  to get certified in software Engineering curently learning C
+Come join me as i attempt to get certified in software Engineering Currently learning C
 Ask me about the universe
 Fun fact: Im Kenyan